JFleming4/Sysc3303Project/README.txt

 /src/test/java/
     - formats/ - Message Testing suite
     - parsing/ - Client Command tests
-/resources/client - The director where the client looks for reads/writes /resources/server - The director where the server looks for reads/writes /resources/diagrams - The Diagrams needed for iteration
+/resources/client - The directory where the client looks for reads/writes /resources/server - The directory where the server looks for reads/writes /resources/diagrams - The Diagrams needed for iteration